 13c.
-Refundable Portion of Credit for Qualified Sick and Family Leave Wages
+Refundable Portion of Credit for Qualified Sick and Family Leave Wages From Worksheet 1

-Businesses and tax-exempt organizations with fewer than 500 employees that are required to provide paid sick leave under the EPSLA and/or to provide paid family leave under the Emergency Family and Medical Leave Expansion Act are eligible to claim the credit for qualified sick and family leave wages.
+Businesses and tax-exempt organizations with fewer than 500 employees that provide paid sick leave under the EPSLA and/or provide paid family leave under the Expanded FMLA are eligible to claim the credit for qualified sick and family leave wages.
 Enter the refundable portion of the credit for qualified sick and family leave wages from Worksheet 1, Step 2, line 2k.
-The credit for qualified sick and family leave wages consists of the qualified sick leave wages, the qualified family leave wages, the allocable qualified health plan expenses, and the employer share of Medicare tax allocable to those wages.
+The credit for qualified sick and family leave wages consists of the qualified sick leave wages, the qualified family leave wages, the qualified health plan expenses allocable to those wages, and the employer share of Medicare tax allocable to those wages.
 The refundable portion of the credit is allowed after the employer share of social security tax is reduced to zero by nonrefundable credits.

 13d.
-Refundable Portion of Employee Retention Credit
+Refundable Portion of Employee Retention Credit From Worksheet 1

-Enter the refundable portion of the employee retention credit from Worksheet 1, Step 3, line 3k.
-The employee retention credit is 50% of the qualified wages you paid to your employees in the quarter.
-For the second quarter only, the credit will include 50% of the qualified wages paid between March 13, 2020, and March 31, 2020.
+Enter the refundable portion of the employee retention credit from Worksheet 1, Step 3, line 3i.
+The employee retention credit is 70% of the qualified wages you paid to your employees in the guarter.
 The refundable portion of the credit is allowed after the employer share of social security tax is reduced to zero by nonrefundable credits.

 13e.
-Total Deposits, Deferrals, and Refundable Credits
+Total Deposits and Refundable Credits

-Add lines 13a, 13b, 13c, and 13d.
+Add lines 13a, 13c, and 13d.
 Enter the total on line 13e.